-Welcome to the Didactic & Panicky Detective's Unit!
+Welcome to the Bewildered & Horny Detective's Firm!

 For the Head Detective's eyes only!